maplibre/maplibre-gl-js/test/integration/README.md

 npx st  -l --port 7357 -d test/integration -co
 ```

-We currently run each test in a new tap.
-Alterantively we might gain some speed by clearing the webgl context instead, and running everything in one tap.
+We currently run each test in a new tab.
+Alterantively we might gain some speed by clearing the webgl context instead, and running everything in one tab.

 ```
 delete map.painter.context.gl;
 ```

-The ouput for each test is a true/false, regarding whether the expected and actual output has deep equality.
+The output for each test is a true/false, regarding whether the expected and actual output has deep equality.
 To get a better test output, we can use:

 ```
 generateDiffLog(fixture.expected, actual);